 What the Whitby affair could be is intriguing but unknown.

 Small for a hall however the back view displays a far more extensive ground floor level

 than is apparent from the front view

 Aislaby refers to Aislaby Hall near Whitby which FEC's brother Dick tenanted for 10 years and which for some time FEC used as one of his addresses.

 Aislaby may also refer in a heavy, punning, jesting way to Benjamin Aislabie "cricketer" a man who was a former President and Secretary of the MCC.
-He had possibly one of the first class records worst records on record.
-The entry for him in the Almanack section of the first editionof Wisden reads "Benj.
+He had possibly one of the worst first class records on record.
+The entry for him in the Almanack section of the first edition of Wisden June 2 reads "Benj.
 Aislabie Esq.d.
 1842 aetat 68.

 Is the use of the latin word "aetat" Wisden or Elwes?
 The latter surely.

 "Sir Tatton Sykes" quite probably well known to FEC's father who was also a horse breeder.
 There is an extensive not to say interesting Wikipedia entry for him.
 But also Sykes is the same surname as FEC's mother born Jane Marianne Sykes.
 Sykes is a Yorkshire name and both came from Yorkshire.